navatharaagi/AWS-Developer-Tools/README.md

 - Now create a new repo,to test Trigger on
   - AWS Console—->CodeCommit—->Create new repo—->“TriggerRepo"—->Create

-We need to create a SNS Topic, to setup a Trigger with AWS Console—SNS—Create Topic—"Trigger Topic"—Create Topic—Create Subscription—Protocol—Email—Email-Id—Create subscription—confirm subscription by going to Email-Id.
+- We need to create a SNS Topic, to setup a Trigger with AWS Console—->SNS—Create Topic—->"Trigger Topic"—->Create Topic—->Create Subscription—->Protocol—->Email—->Email-->Id—->Create subscription—->confirm subscription by going to Email-Id.

 Goto CodeCommit Repo,Create a Trigger & Test it
  AWS Console—CodeCommit—Create Trigger—Trigger name—“NewBranchTrigger”—Events—Select Create a branch or tag—Branch name—All Branches—Send to —Amazon SNS—SNS Topic—“Trigger Topic”—Test trigger (to test, check email)—Create